DTJF/libpruio/src/_messages.md

 config {#SubSecErrGpioConfig}
 ------

-\Item{"unknown GPIO pin number"} The specified ball number is too big. -> Make sure that parameter *Ball* is less or equal \ref PRUIO_AZ_BALL.

 \Item{"GPIO subsystem not enabled"} Setting a header pin in GPIO mode is required, but the related GPIO subsystem isn't enabled. -> Set `PruIo->Gpio->Conf(n)->ClVa = 2` (n is the number of the GPIO subsystem connected to that ball number) and call function PruIo::config(), first.

-\Item{"no GPIO pin"} Setting a header pin in GPIO mode is required, but the specified header pin (CPU ball number) isn't in the specified mode and the pinmuxing failed. -> Check the parameter *Ball*.
-Make sure that the CPU ball is in the appropriate mode before you execute the program.
+\Item{"no GPIO mode"} Setting a header pin in GPIO mode is required, but the specified mode in parameter *Mo* is not a GPIO mode. -> Make sure to specify a valid GPIO mode (ie. from enumerators PinMuxing).
-Or make sure that pinmuxing is availible in libpruio.

-\Item{"no ocp.* access"}

-\Item{"no header pin"} The required CPU ball (parameter *Ball*) is not connected to a header pin. libpruio pinmuxing is limited to a set of CPU balls, specified in the libpruio device tree overlay.
-This set only contains CPU balls connected to one of the headers P8 or P9. -> Check the parameter *Ball*.
-Extend the device tree overlay if you need access to further CPU balls.

-\Item{"no pin control"} The required CPU ball is not in the specified mode. libpruio tried to change the mode, but failed. -> Check the parameter *Ball*.
-Check if the user has access to pinmuxing and the CPU ball is specified in the libpruio device tree overlay.
-And check if the overlay isn't loaded.
-Extend the device tree overlay if you need access to further CPU balls.

-\Item{"pinmux failed: P._.. -> x.." (points replaced by numbers)}
-Pinmuxing cannot be done for that pin or that state.
+\note When the pin (CPU ball) is not in the matching mode, libpruio
+      tries to configure it.
+In that case you also may get error messages as described in \ref SubSecPruIoSetPin.

 Value {#SubSecErrGpioValue}